MakD/AFinity/README.md

 - **No third-party services** are used without your explicit consent
 - **Source code is open** for full transparency

+## Disclaimer
+AFinity does not support or condone piracy.
+The app is only for streaming media you personally own.
+It includes no media content, and any references or support requests related to piracy or related tools are strictly prohibited.

 ## License

 LGPL-3.0 License - see [LICENSE](LICENSE.md) for details.